 Different builders calculate square footage differently.
 Homesite costs differ.
 The quality of materials used differs by a builder, as does the costs charged by the builders’ sub-contractors such as electricians, plumbers, and painters.

-The design also has a huge bearing on cost.
-These two homes have exactly the same floor plan, and square footage, but the cost to build is very different.
+The design also has a huge bearing on the cost.
+These two homes have exactly the same floor plan and square footage, but the cost to build is very different.

 Finally, what’s included in one builder’s bid will vary from what’s included in another builder’s bid.
-It’s virtually impossible to get an “apples for apples” comparison between two builders, and even if you could control most variable by having the home design finalized and all products selected, there are still differences in quality and customer service to be considered.
-Beware of comparing two custom homes solely on the basis of cost per square foot!
+It’s virtually impossible to get an “apples for apples” comparison between two builders.
+Even if you could control most variables by having the home design finalized and all products selected, there are still differences in quality and customer service to be considered.
+Beware of comparing two custom homes solely based on cost per square foot!